Hizoul/lunn/exam/examprep.md

 	- progressively reduce spatial size of representation
 	- reduce amount of features and hence complexity
 	- reduces e.g. 3x3 to 2x2 etc.
+	- Reduction of resolution (and size) of feature maps, enforcing generalization by losing some information about location of features, filtering out noise.
 - dropout
 	- at each training stage node can be dropped with a probability
 	- for altering weights ignore dropped nodes but reinsert htem after
-	- by not changing all nodes chances of overfitting are decreased
+	- by not changing all nodes chances of overfitting are decreased#
+	- During each cycle of the training process a fraction of neurons (e.g., 50%) is disabled and corresponding weights are not used or affected by the training algorithm.
+It is a powerful technique of preventing overfitting by reduction of complex co-adaptations of neurons and forcing network to learn more robust features that are useful in conjunction with many different random subsets of the other neurons.
 - ReLU's (???)
 	- alternative to sigmoid, hyperbolic tangent etc.
 	- increases non-linear properties of decision function